martinduke/quic-version-aliasing/draft-duke-quic-protected-initial.md

 "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 {{?RFC2119}}.

+# Differences with QUIC Version 1

+The version of QUIC described in this specification is identical to QUIC version 1 {{QUIC-TRANSPORT}} except where described in this document.

+## Version Number

+The version field in long headers is TBD.
+Note: for interoperability exercises, use the provisional value 0xff454900.

-# Key Configuration
+## Key Configuration

 The client obtains the Encrypted ClientHello Configuration (ECHConfig) described in Section 4 of {{ECHO}}, which provides the context that allows protection of Initial packets.
 The ECHConfig is available via a DNS record or other out-of- band system.

-# Version Number

-The version field in long headers is TBD.
-Note: for interoperability exercises, use the provisional value 0xff454900.

-# Key Derivation Labels {#labels}
+## Key Derivation Labels {#labels}

 The labels used to derive keying material in {{QUIC-TLS}} change from "quic key", "quic iv", "quic hp", and "quic ku" to "quicpi key", "quicpi iv", "quicpi hp", and "quicpi ku", respectively.

-# Initial Packet Header
+## Initial Packet Header

 The figure below is presented in the format from {{QUIC-TRANSPORT}}, and adds a variable-length Encryption Context preceded by a length field: